STUDY JAPANESE ONLINE WITH NATIVES HERE

 Using listener name

-It is very common for people to call each other by name instead of using the pronoun “you“.
-It is worth noting that there are different ways to call a person by name.
+It is very common for a person to call another by their name instead of using the pronoun "você".
+It is worth noting that there are different ways to address a person by name.

-In Japan when talking to a stranger or someone without intimacy, we usually call the person by their surname or family name. there are also respectful honorifics that we should use when calling someone by name.
+In Japan, when speaking to a stranger or someone without intimacy, we usually call the person by their surname or family name.
+There are also 尊敬の敬称 that we must use when calling someone by their name.

-To understand the different levels and ways of referring to a person by name, we recommend also reading our article entitled “How to know if a Japanese girl likes you".
+To understand the different levels and ways of referring to a person by their name, we recommend reading our article titled "Como saber se uma menina japonesa gosta de você".

 Dissecting songs - sore wa chiisana hikari no youna